Cyberpunk-Hardware/Cyberpunk-Hardware/README.md

 Cyberpunk Hardware is supposed to be what we have here in this living document.
-If not then we need to talk about changing this
+If its not then contributers need to talk and get it changed.